waku-org/specs/standards/core/incentivization.md

 Clients include eligibility proofs in their requests.

 Eligibility proofs are designed to be used in multiple Waku protocols, such as Store, Lightpush, and Filter.
-Store is planned to become the first Waku protocol to support incentivization.
+Lightpush is planned to become the first Waku protocol with an incentivization component.
+In particular, a Lightpush client will be able to publish messages without their own RLN membership.
+Instead, the client would pay the server for publishing the client's message using the server's RLN proof.
-We discuss the proof-of-concept implementation of incentivization for Store in a later section.
+We will discuss a proof-of-concept implementation of this incentivization component in a later section.

 ## Background / Rationale / Motivation